mondele/btt-writer-docs/docs/dTranslate.rst

 11. Continue doing this with each chunk of the chapter before moving to the checking steps.

-When you use translationStudio, your work is saved automatically every five minutes.
+When you use BTT Writer, your work is saved automatically every five minutes.

 Check and Edit Translated Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^